-You will meet your surgeon and anaesthetist to sign the consent form.
-This will happen either on the day of surgery, or during your pre-operative assessment a week before.
-After you have consented, your surgeon will draw marks on the treatment area and discuss the exact goals of the surgery.
+First, you will meet your surgeon and anaesthetist to sign the consent form.
+This will happen either on the day of surgery or during your pre-operative assessment a week before.
+The surgery can take place once the consent forms are signed.

 Your anaesthetist will administer your anaesthetic.
-They may use either a general anaesthetic, or a local anaesthetic with IV (intravenous) sedation.
+They may use either a general anaesthetic or a local anaesthetic with IV (intravenous) sedation.
 You and your BAAPS/BAPRAS surgeon will discuss which anaesthetic to use during your first consultation.

 There are three areas where an incision can be made during your breast enlargement procedure: